jdelrue/info_grid/docs/roadmap/readme.md

 ### NEW: 3bot = Your Digital Self

-- host your own 3bot on the TF-Grid
+- Host your 3bot on the TF-Grid
-- multi currency wallet (Gold, TFT, …)
+- Multi-currency wallet (Gold, TFT, …)
-- your own data/identity (API driven)
+- Your own data/identity (API driven)
-- integrates with 3bot mobile app
+- Integrates with 3bot mobile app

-### NEW: “autonomous IT” preview (non production)
+### NEW: “autonomous IT” preview (no production)

-- run IT workloads with no people involved during operation has properties of a blockchain: consensus required for install, upgrade, remove.
+- Runs IT workloads with no people involved during operation, and has properties of a blockchain: consensus required for install, upgrade, remove.
-- ultra secure, give hackers no chance because people are not involved in deploying or keeping the service up & running.
+- Ultra secure, gives hackers no chance because people are not involved in deploying or keeping the service up & running.
 There is nothing to hack.
 - This is a preview release, only usable for real experts.

 ## TFGrid 2.1.0 (timing to be defined)

 ### upgrade to our compute & storage workloads

-- even more decentralized S3 server, where each users 3bot manages the S3 server
+- Even more decentralized S3 server, where each users 3bot manages the S3 server
-- generic usable container service (docker conversion to container is supported ofcourse)
+- Generic usable container service (docker conversion to container is supported)
-- web forwarding gateway (publish your services on the internet)
+- Web forwarding gateway (publish your services on the internet)

-This service allows to run any application you want on the decentralized grid.
+This service allows the running of any application you want on the decentralized grid.
-As long as an application runs on the linux operating system it can run on our grid.
+As long as an application runs on the Linux operating system it can run on our grid.

 ### More decentralized apps

-- FreeFlow Docs (office alternative running in cloud) based on OnlyOffice
+- FreeFlow Docs (office alternative running in the cloud) based on OnlyOffice
 - FreeFlow Git (Alternative to Github)